Meet the Olympians

 Pepperdine athletes and coaches will face their toughest competition in the hopes of joining the ranks of Pepperdine’s earlier, legendary medal winners.

-Click here for all the latest results and news, and here for a daily schedule of upcoming games featuring Pepperdine participants.See below for "Pepperdine at the Olympics" Fast Facts.
+Click Here for a daily schedule of upcoming games featuring Pepperdine participants.See below for "Pepperdine at the Olympics" Fast Facts.

 It was in 1956, precisely 60 years from the founding of the modern-day Olympic Games in 1896, that alumnus Jerome Walters became Pepperdine’s first Olympian athlete by running the 1500-meter track event.

 Throughout the ensuing 56 years, Pepperdine has maintained a presence at the games and more than 40 members of the University community have participated as either unyielding athletes, respected coaches, or loyal spectators (read about alumnus Harry Nelson’s (’50) record-breaking Olympic Games attendance here).